-A Gateway charge point can choose to use Wi-Fi/Cellular/Ethernet to connect to the internet by changing the 'Group Use External Gateway' setting.
+A Gateway charge point can choose using Wi-Fi/Cellular/Ethernet to connect to the internet by change 'Group Use External Gateway' setting.
 If set to Yes, a Gateway will use Cellular/Wi-Fi/Ethernet.
-When this setting is changed, the 'Connectivity' option automatically changes as well.
+When changed this setting, the 'Connectivity' option will automatically change as well.

-All charge points in this Gateway/Client group must have the same 'Group Use External Gateway'setting, i.e. all charge points must set this option to Yes (including Gateway and Client) when using an external Wi-Fi AP to connect to internet.
+All charge point in this Gateway/Client group must have the same 'Group Use External Gateway' setting, i.e. all charge points must set this option to Yes (including Gateway and Client) when we want to use an external Wi-Fi AP to connect to internet.
 In this case, all charge points must also use the same Wi-Fi settings (SSID, password) for the external Wi-Fi AP.